Gifts by Will Bequest or Trust

 Retirement Assets: Considerations for US Citizens

-NEW LAW: No Required Minimum Distributions (RMD) in 2020!
+NEW LAW: No Required Minimum Distributions (RMD) from 2020!

 A gift of a US retirement plan assets could be right for you if: